Skip to content

 First Time Traveler's Guide

-1. THE GREENBRIER.
 The historic resort has been welcoming guests for more than two centuries as a retreat for “taking the waters.”
-Today, it's the backdrop for the ultimate luxurious getaway offering a world-renowned mineral spa, an impressive culinary scene and legendary golf.
+Today, it's the backdrop for the ultimate getaway offering a world-renowned mineral spa, an impressive culinary scene and legendary golf.
 Even if you’re not planning a stay in the lavishly styled hotel, visitors are welcome to walk the grounds, even take a carriage ride.
 Spend the day wandering the opulent resort, hotel shops and boutiques along Alabama Row.
 Make sure to schedule a tour of The Bunker.
 The declassified fallout shelter was a closely guarded secret during the height of the Cold War.

 The Greenbrier spring tulips.

-2. CRAFT SPIRITS.
 Named USAToday 10Best Craft Distilleries in 2018, Smooth Ambler has made a splash on the whiskey scene.
 For anyone who has an appreciation for a well-made product, a tour of Smooth Ambler should be added to your vacation to do list.
 Dedicated to perfecting its whiskey, the friendly staff walks guests through every step of the process—from grain to glass.
 With a small fee, you can even sip on samples.

 For a tasting room with a view, Hawk Knob is located in the rolling hills outside of downtown Lewisburg.
 They use traditional hand-crafted methods and WV heirloom apples for a selection of hard ciders and honey mead.